 How Often Should I Get Them?

-Your X-ray schedule depends on a number of factors, including your medical and dental history.
-Generally, patients without a history of cavities or dental disease are recommended to undergo one set of X-rays every two to three years.
+Your medical and dental histories, among other things, will influence how frequently you have X-rays.
+Patients without a history of dental illness or cavities are often advised to have one set of X-rays every two to three years.

 Wondering When You’re Due For X-Rays?